kuldeep-shr/blue-ocean-task/README.md

 clone the repository
 cd <your project folder>
 npm install
-create .env file (below I gave you the structure) npm run start:dev
+npm run seed (its optional, for sample data) create .env file (below I gave you the structure) npm run start:dev
 ```